 Gerry Blass, President & CEO, ComplyAssistant

 ComplyAssistant President and CEO Gerry Blass recently sat down with Healthcare IT Today Editor and Founder John Lynn to discuss “The Impact of Ransomware on Healthcare Disaster Recovery and Business Continuity and Practical Steps to Improve.”
+To watch the interview, visit here.
 Throughout the conversation, Blass shared his expert advice on why all organizations need a Disaster Recovery Business Continuity (DRBC) plan and offered useful tips for mitigating risks within your organization.

 Uptick in Risk in the Healthcare Industry

 Blass and Lynn kicked off the conversation discussing the evolution of risk as seen in the healthcare industry today.
 Blass explained that the establishment of the Affordable Care Act (ACA) in 2010 brought with it a big wave of migration to electronic medical records (EMR) for patient health information (PHI).
 This alone caused an uptick in vulnerabilities for ransomware attacks, which unfortunately hasn’t slowed down since.
 Over the past 10 plus years, especially with the nuances of working from home and telehealth, systems have gone from experiencing attacks that would have them down at a minimum of three days to up to 30 days of downtime.
 The implications of these attacks from a financial and patient quality of life perspective can be devastating.